Cleared for a Near Miss

-CHIEF WARRANT OFFICER 2 BENJAMIN HAKENSON
+CHIEF WARRANT OFFICER 2 BENJAMINE HAKENSON

 Author’s note: It should have been just another traffic pattern entry under night vision goggles to end the mission, but it ended up being a strong lesson for every member of the crew.

 I was on the controls and approaching our home airfield from the south.
 While monitoring the tower frequency, we could tell there were two other aircraft working the field as well.
-Both of them where CH-47 Chinooks doing hover work on opposite ends of the airfield.
+Both of them were CH-47 Chinooks doing hover work on opposite ends of the airfield.
 Air traffic control personnel told us to enter and report the left-midfield downwind leg for the active runway.
 As soon as I began the turn to enter the downwind, my PC made the entry call.
 Tower responded by saying, “Extend downwind, cleared to land number 2 following a C-130 on an eight-mile final for the ILS.”
 That seemed like a pretty standard call to me.
-The PC directed me to slow from 100 knots down to 80, which I did.
-Both the PC and I had the C-130 in sight and my PC called tower to announce, “Traffic in sight.”
+The PC directed me to slow from 100 knots to 80, which I did.
+Both the PC and I had the C-130 in sight and he called tower to announce, “Traffic in sight.”

 We were just past the midfield point, not quite abeam the numbers spread about one mile from the runway, when my senior crew chief on the right calmly made a call about a Chinook at our 3 o’clock, same altitude.
 I looked to my right and saw it.
 He was slightly to our rear, maybe a half-mile out and paralleling our course.
 I responded that I had the traffic in sight, refocused on the C-130 ahead and discounted the Chinook since he looked like he was exiting the area on a known route.

-Just a few seconds later my crew chief made another call about the Chinook, but his voice was audibly distressed, which was very uncommon for him.
-The Chinook had turned, overtaken us and had started a 90-degree turn directly toward us.
+Just a few seconds later, my crew chief made another call about the Chinook, but his voice was audibly distressed, which was uncommon for him.
+The Chinook had turned, overtaken us and started a 90-degree turn directly toward us.
 It seemed like time started crawling as both my crew chief and I began talking more and more frantically.
 The Chinook just kept coming straight for us with no intention of altering course.